Devenet/AdventCalendar/README.md

 To finish, just put your image files in the `private` folder; images named with the number of the day (such as `1.jpeg`, `2.jpg`, `3.png`).
 Supported formats are: JPG/JPEG, PNG, GIF.

+**NEW** You can now use a video file with MP4 format.
+The video will be served by the PHP app, so I strongly recommand that you only use a lightweight video file.

 ***